IowaDave/Slow-That-Uno-Down/README.md

 Yes, very much so, when you take the '328 off the Arduino and mount it by itself in a circuit, the way it was designed to be used.
 Then the comparison is of 1 mA to 9 mA.

-Don't take my word for it.
-Consult the datasheet, available from Microchip, the '328's manufacturer, [here](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU08/ProductDocuments/DataSheets/ATmega48A-PA-88A-PA-168A-PA-328-P-DS-DS40002061B.pdf).

-Study Figures 31-332 and 31-333 on pages 501 and 502.
-The graphs display the power usage at 5 volts for 1 MHz and 16 MHZ, respectively.
+Figures 31-332 and 31-333 on pages 501 and 502 of the datasheet display the power usage at 5 volts for 1 MHz and 16 MHZ, respectively.

 Put the difference into perspective in terms of battery life.
 Suppose a battery of 5 volts, more or less, having useful capacity of 2,000 mAH.